visgl/deck.gl/docs/coordinate-systems.md

   to world coordinates (note that that distance scales are latitude dependent under web mercator projection [see](http://wiki.openstreetmap.org/wiki/Zoom_levels), so scaling will depend on the viewport center and should only be expected to be locally correct.

-# Conventions

-- Unless otherwise noted, angles are specified in degrees, not radians.
-- Coordinates are specified in "long-lat" format [lng, lat, z] format which most closely corresponds to [x, y, z] coords.

-## Map Changes
-- **center**:
-- **zoom**: At zoom 0, the world is 512 pixels wide.
-  Every zoom level magnifies by a factor of 2.
-Maps typically support zoom levels 0 (world) to 20 (sub meter pixels).

 ## Making a vertex shader work with deck.gl's coordinate systems.